 Image Credit: @Della’s Cuisine

 Olive oil is used in almost all foods served at a Greek table.
 An olive oil can is a convenient tool for dispensing this flavorful oil.
 It can be used with one hand only, and the spout makes it easy to control how much you drizzle or pour.
 You can also find spouts to fit any bottle if you prefer to keep your olive oil in its original bottle.

 Just like in Italian cooking, wooden spoons are a must in the Greek kitchen.
 Since wooden spoons do not conduct heat, they are great for stirring sauces without effecting the flavors of the ingredients.
 They also don’t react with acidic ingredients like metal tools do, which is really important for Greek cooking since lemon is an essential ingredient.

 Just like olive oil, cheese is an integral part of Greek cuisine, so a cheese grater is a must.
 Find a good cheese grater that can handle soft cheeses as well as firm cheeses.
-This tool is also useful for zesting citrus and grating vegetables, like in this recipe for homemade tzatziki sauce and pita chips.
+This tool is also useful for zesting citrus and grating vegetables, like the cucumbers used to make homemade tzatziki sauce.